ASSISTANT CHIEF FIRE OFFICER Greater Manchester Fire and Rescue Service

 Onsite gym and parking facilities

-You enjoy working with others, have a can-do solutions focussed approach to work and are able to build and maintain positive and productive working relationships with internal and external stakeholders.
+We are seeking an individual who enjoys working with others, has a can-do solutions focussed approach to work and are able to build and maintain positive and productive working relationships with internal and external stakeholders.
 You’ll have experience of supporting learning and development activity and be able to influence change and improvement in this field.

 The key focus of this role is: